Christian-Hummel/IMC-Assignment-2/README.md

 register() - adds a customer to the agency - c

-book_trip() - accepting the offer from the agent, a booked trip will be counted as visited for stats

-cancel_trip() - reject an offer from the travel agent
+book_trip() - accepting the offer from the agent, a booked trip will be counted as visited for stats -- combined with -- cancel_trip() - reject an offer from the travel agent - c

 request_expert() - require an travel agent with expert status for country specified in preferences - c